ChrisMorrisOrg/ChrisMorris.org/README.md

 Have a read through the package.json file to see how you can run `npm run push` to do your blog writing on your local computer and have it rsync'd to your server.

-For information on how to setup these services, I fully recommend checking out these articles:
+For information on how to setup these services, I recommend checking out these articles:

 - [Installing Nginx on Debian/Ubuntu systems](https://www.linode.com/docs/websites/nginx/nginx-web-server-debian-8)
 - [Configuring Nginx](https://www.linode.com/docs/websites/nginx/how-to-configure-nginx)